unit-linked life insurance

 What is the surrender value?

-The surrender value is the amount you receive from the insurance if you terminate your policy early.
-It corresponds to the current value of the fund units, minus cancellation fees and charges. [__4_2]
+The surrender value is the amount you receive from the insurer if you cancel your policy early.
+It corresponds to the current value of the fund units less cancellation charges and costs. [__4_2]

 Subscribe to our newsletter